sfbrigade/intentional-walk-client/README.md

   * In the `android` directory, copy `example.env` to `.env` and set the password for the production signing keystore.

-  * In the `android` directory, save a copy of the `intentional-walk-upload-key.keystore` production signing keystore.
+  * In the `android/app` directory, save a copy of the `intentional-walk-upload-key.keystore` production signing keystore.

   * In the `android/fastlane` directory, save a copy of the `key.json` for the Google Play service account used to automate release uploads.